projetssd/kubeseed/README.md

 /!\ ENGLISH TRANSLATORS WANTED /!\

-To be installed on a fresh Debian 11 (works in progress to adapt to other OS)
+To be installed on a fresh Debian 11 or 12 (Ubuntu 22.04 should be ok, but not fully tested)

 ## Prerequisistes